Zequez/logseq-vault/pages/Money Club.md

 - ## Money Story as a Victim
 	- I am born to a family of father, mother and a brother
 	- When I was a kid my father got all the money in the house.
 He would work long hours and come back at night.
 I was told studying is my only job.
-And my father made ru
+And my father made sure we did the job well, by paying us for getting good grades.
+	- He also payed us to do things that we otherwise wouldn't do, like picking up dog poop.
+	-
 	-